beauty-yuwen/YL_IND577/Single Neuron Logistic Regression/readme.md

 ## Data Description
 After knowing the steps to do the Single Neuron Logistic Regression, I choose a real dataset to repeate the procedure.

+The name of the dataset is "nba_logreg".
+In this dataset, it displays 21 columns, 1,340 rows in table, which means it has 21 varibales and 1340 data points.
+It is a dataset for practicing classification.
+My goal is to predict if player will last 5 years in league.

+Here is a description for the dataset:
+!image[]